 We have a range of bookable work spaces across three dedicated areas of campus.
-Take a look through our guidance to find a space that’s right for you, whether you’re looking for a small office for a couple of people for the day, or simply a desk in an open plan office to plug in your laptop.
+Take a look to find a space that’s right for you, whether you’re looking for a small office for a couple of people for the day, or simply a desk in an open plan office to plug in your laptop.

 Ron Cooke Hub

 Ron Cooke Hub is located on Campus East.
 You will require your staff ID card.
 On entering the building, speak to the reception staff to inform them which space you have booked.
 Multiple spaces are available, with a variety of collaborative rooms.
 The building is wheelchair accessible.
 The Hub Cafe is open between 9am to 2pm Monday to Friday.
 There are kitchen facilities and toilets within the building.

 Multi-use outdoor space